-The Board of Directors held six meetings during fiscal year 2010.
-All directors attended more than 75% of the total number of meetings of the Board and the committees on which he served in fiscal year 2010.
+The Board of Directors held five meetings during fiscal year 2011.
+All directors attended more than 75% of the total number of meetings of the Board and the committees on which they served in fiscal year 2011.
 The Board and its committees regularly hold executive sessions of non-management directors without management present.
 As a matter of policy, directors are encouraged, but not required, to attend the annual meeting of stockholders.
+A total of two directors attended our 2010 Annual Meeting of Stockholders.